-The Board acknowledges the benefits of greater diversity, including gender diversity and remains committed to ensuring that the Directors bring a wide range of skills, knowledge, experience, backgrounds and perspectives.
+The Board recognises the benefits of greater diversity, including gender and ethnic diversity and remains committed to ensuring that the Directors bring a wide range of skills, knowledge, experience, backgrounds and perspectives.

-All appointments are made on merit against objective criteria identified with due regard for the benefits of diversity on the Board, so as to achieve the overall balance of skills and experience that the Board judges that it needs in order to remain effective in meeting the challenges and opportunities that it anticipates.
+All appointments are made on merit against objective criteria identified with regard for the benefits of diversity on the Board, so as to achieve the overall balance of skills and experience that the Board judges that it needs in order to remain effective in meeting the challenges and opportunities that it anticipates.

-During the year to 31 December 2019 the Board of Directors consists of three non-executive Directors, none of whom are female.
+During the year to 31 December 2020 the Board of Directors consisted of three non-executive Directors, none of whom were female.
+On 1 January 2021, Joanne Lake was appointed to the Board to bring the total to four non-executive Directors.
 During 2019, the Board adopted a Board Diversity and Inclusion policy and has established measurable objectives for achieving diversity on the Board and has undertaken to only engage executive search firms who have signed up to the voluntary Code of Conduct on gender diversity and best practice.
+With the appointment of Joanne, the Board is pleased to note that it has achieved its aim within the Board Diversity and Inclusion Policy to secure at least 25% female representation on the Board; the Board and the Nomination Committee will continue to review whether this 25% target remains appropriate or should be increased in going forward, along with other potential initiatives to further support and encourage diversity and inclusion.